Add your questions and discussion below the article or send them directly to SAFE for use in future articles and posts.

 - Determine if your event is in a red zone of coronavirus cases.
-Continue to monitor your event location in the CDC, WHO, OSAC and US State Department.
+Continue to monitor your event location in the CDC, WHO, OSAC, and US State Department.
 For US locations with any known cases or exposure include the City and County Department of Public Health and local medical services up to the start date of the event.

 - Assess the demographics of your participants to identify risk of exposure from international attendees or attendees who have traveled internationally in the last 4 weeks.

-- Engage your hotel, convention center and venues in a pre-event safety discussion that includes understanding their emergency procedures to handle a pandemic during an event.
+- Engage your hotel, convention center, and venues in a pre-event safety discussion that includes understanding their emergency procedures to handle a pandemic during an event.
 Find out any statistics regarding past airborne illnesses in the location.
 Investigate the current state of preparation for coronavirus with all your event first responders.

-- Review all contracts for the force majeure clause and any event cancellation insurance to determine if the “threat of a pandemic” and communicable disease are covered reason for termination or reduction of your event attendance and attrition.
+- Review all contracts for the force majeure clause and any event cancellation insurance to determine if the “threat of a pandemic” and communicable disease are covered reasons for termination or reduction of your event attendance and attrition.
 Explore options to change dates or move the location.

 - Confer with company travel management team to integrate travel safety bulletins with the event safety protocol.